webix-hub/docs/data/api/refs/env_others.md

 - api/env_iswebkit_other.md - a read-only boolean indicating whether the current browser is WebKit based (Google Chrome)
 - api/env_jsprefix_other.md - browser-specific prefix for CSS transforms and transitions (in Javascript code)
 - api/env_mouse_other.md - set of mouse-specific properties
-- api/env_pointerevents_other.md - indicates whether pointer-events are supported
+- api/env_pointerevents_other.md - indicates whether CSS pointer-events property is supported in the current browser
 - api/env_strict_other.md - enables strict mode for webix library.
 - api/env_svg_other.md - a read-only boolean indicating whether the current browser supports SVG
 - api/env_transform_other.md - a read-only boolean indicating whether the current browser supports CSS Transforms